cortictechnology/cait/README.md

 <wifi_interface_name>: "wlan0"
 ```

 After the setup process is completed, the device's hostname is changed to cait-<device_serial_number>.
 You can find the exact hostname by looking at the last line of the setup script output.
-It should say: "Changing hostname to:", with the new hostname highlighted in <span style="color:red">red</span>, shown below.
+It should say: "Hostname is changed to:", with the new hostname highlighted in <span style="color:red">red</span>, shown below.
 Of course, you can always use the raspi-config utility to change the hostname to whatever you like.

 <img src="images/hostname.png" width="80%">